Tutorial: Create and use disks with Virtual Machine Scale Set with the Azure CLI

 Default Azure disks

 Operating system disk - Operating system disks can be sized up to 2 TB, and hosts the VM instance's operating system.
-The OS disk is labeled /dev/sda by default.
+By default, the OS disk is labeled /dev/sda on Linux and C: on Windows.
 The disk caching configuration of the OS disk is optimized for OS performance.
 Because of this configuration, the OS disk should not host applications or data.
 For applications and data, use data disks, which are detailed later in this article.

 Temporary disk - Temporary disks use a solid-state drive that is located on the same Azure host as the VM instance.
 Temporary disks are high-performance disks and might be used for operations such as temporary data processing.
 However, if the VM instance is moved to a new host, any data stored on a temporary disk is removed.
-The size of the temporary disk is determined by the VM instance size.
-Temporary disks are labeled /dev/sdb and have a mountpoint of /mnt.
+The VM instance size determines the size of the temporary disk.

 Azure data disks